 Medicine and Inequality

 I have also written about issues related to race and medical research, including how white ignorance shows up in pain research and how placebo /nocebo effects are likely to be unfairly distributed across populations as a result of the unequal treatment of racialized patients in the clinical encounter.
-Further work on inequality and medicine includes a critical discussion of the role of personal responsibility in decisions related to resource allocation in health care, and an investigation of the push away from using the term ‘medically assisted suicide’.
+Further work on inequality and medicine includes a discussion of the problematic role of using personal responsibility in decisions related to resource allocation in health care, an investigation of the push away from using the term ‘medically assisted suicide’, and a critical examination of the diagnosis 'excited delirium'.

 Representative Work: